iman-xosseini/CausalExplainibilityKit/README.md

 -   networkx
 -   matplotlib

-Refer to `requirements.txt` for a full list of dependencies and their versions.
+Refer to `requirements.txt` for a full list of dependencies.

 ## Usage